Back to Virtues and Vices

 Magnanimity stands against pettiness because it keeps the soul proportioned to its true end.
 It does not let life collapse into a series of tiny competitions and resentments.
 It lifts the heart toward what is actually worthy.

-The city of man shrinks the soul.
-The city of God enlarges it under grace.
+The City of Man shrinks the soul until it lives off trifles.
+The City of God enlarges it under .
 That is why magnanimity matters.
 Without it the moral life becomes cramped.
 With it, the soul becomes more generous, more courageous, and less easily trapped by the small.

 Footnotes